-A managed floating system is a system where exchange rates fluctuate on a day to day basis.
-The role of a central bank in such a system is to maintain balance by purchasing of foreign exchange when the floating rate is low in order to raise its rate and similarly selling foreign exchanges when floating rate is high in order to bring the rate down.
+A managed floating system is a system where exchange rates fluctuate on a day-to-day basis.
+The role of a central bank in such a system is to maintain balance by purchasing of foreign exchange when the floating rate is low in order to raise its rate and similarly selling foreign exchanges when the floating rate is high in order to bring the rate down.

 9. Are the concepts of demand for domestic goods and domestic demand for goods the same?

-No, both the concepts are not same as demand for domestic goods means demand for goods that are produced domestically in both domestic and international markets whereas domestic demand for goods means domestic demand of goods that are produced domestically or internationally.
-Demand for domestic goods is a broader concept includes domestic demand for goods.
+No, both concepts are not the same as demand for domestic goods means demand for goods that are produced domestically in both domestic and international markets, whereas domestic demand for goods means domestic demand for goods that are produced domestically or internationally.
+Demand for domestic goods is a broader concept that includes domestic demand for goods.

 10. What is the marginal propensity to import when M = 60 + 0.06Y?
 What is the relationship between the marginal propensity to import and the aggregate demand function?

 Marginal propensity to import is the change in import values which is brought about by additional income of the country.
 It is the extent to which a country’s import increases/decreases in relation to the change in GDP.

 Here we see that M = 60 + 0.06Y

 Now, m = 0.06 (Marginal propensity to import)